… from Russia Today, Moscow

 The US also said it had tested an ICBM interceptor missile of its own in May.
 A Ground-based Midcourse Defense (GMD) interceptor was fired from Vandenberg Air Force Base in California, while the target vehicle, designed to resemble an ICBM, took off from Kwajalein Atoll in the Marshall Islands.
 The intercept took place above the Pacific Ocean, the US Missile Defense Agency said.

-Posted by Jim W. Dean, Managing Editor on July 11, 2017, With 733 Reads Filed under Russia.
+Posted by Jim W. Dean, Managing Editor on July 11, 2017, With 1691 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.